The ALS Team at Peninsula Regional Medical Center 100 East Carroll Street, Salisbury, MD 21801 410-912-2889Fax: 410-543-7786

 The ALS Clinic at Peninsula Regional Medical Center

-The ALS Association—DC/MD/VA Chapter
+A partnership with The ALS Association—DC/MD/VA Chapter

 Our distinguished healthcare team includes a neurologist, pulmonologist, gasteroenterologist, physiatrist, pulmonary diagnostic services coordinator, dietition, physical therapist, occupational therapist, speech therapist, nurse navigators, social worker and chaplain.